romantao/openlpc-USB_Bootloader/README.md

   LPC17xx, and re-used as many example files from the LPCUSB project directly.
 * Chris also replaced the startup files with a Git submodule pointer to the ARM CDL project.
+* Chris fixed an bug with non-sequntial writes that would break large-ish firmware writes.
+* Chris added workarounds to allow flashing from all platforms from the CLI or a file browser (it's not exactly pretty, but it works - comments inline about the specific workarounds).

 ## Installing the Bootloader